Skip to content ↓

 Our programme is structured around key milestones in a student’s journey through education, in preparation for their best next steps and the world of work.
 This is achieved through the development of career management skills which are honed over the course of a student’s careers guidance programme.
 Our programme is planned and sequenced to prepare students for academic, technical or vocational ambitions.

-In a post-covid world, it is increasingly important to give students the confidence to have ambitious aspirations for their future and to make the most of the multiple opportunities that exist both in and outside of school.
+It is important to give students the confidence to have ambitious aspirations for their future and to make the most of the multiple opportunities that exist both in and outside of school.

 We also aim to provide timely, relevant and structured information to parents/carers to enable them to support their child.